 Some of the most popular activities offered in our partner homes include:

 When your loved one joins a care home, they’ll often be asked about their interests and hobbies, to give the activity coordinator a better understanding of what activities to organise.

 Catering staff in a care home serve delicious and nutritious meals three times a day, along with snacks and hot drinks.

 Some residents will have specific dietary or cultural requirements that need catering to, such as kosher, halal, gluten-free, vegetarian, vegan and diabetic.

 Care homes and nursing homes usually have a registered dietician who works part time, full time or on a consultancy basis.

-Diet is incredibly important for elderly people, especially those who may have specific dietary requirements and health needs.
-The registered dietician will work with the care home to assess residents’ needs, adjust diet plans and make recommendations to the catering staff.
+Diet is incredibly important for older adults, especially those who may have specific dietary requirements and health needs.
+A registered dietician will work with the care home to assess residents’ needs, adjust diet plans and make recommendations to the catering staff.

-A care home can’t function properly if it isn’t well-maintained – and the larger the care home, the more maintenance it needs.
-Gardeners, builders, plumbers, electricians and technicians might all be hired to help fix problems in the care home, tend to the grounds and ensure the building is safe and hazard-free.
+A care home can’t function properly if it isn’t well-maintained.
+The larger the care home, the more maintenance it needs.
+Gardeners, builders, plumbers, electricians and technicians might all be hired to help maintain a care home, tend to the grounds and ensure the building is safe and hazard-free.

 Several other types of care home employees play a vital role in the day-to-day running of a home.
 These include administration staff covering human resources, accounting, marketing roles and more.